 As a leader in data visualization solutions, Dundas has given us great products that power many business intelligence solutions, including Microsoft Reporting Services and .NET charting.
-Its latest offering, Dundas Dashboard 2.5, lets you implement compelling dashboards quickly and easily.
+Its latest offering, Dundas Dashboard 2.5 (*Dundas Dashboard is on v4.0 as of May 1st 2013), lets you implement compelling dashboards quickly and easily.
 Since my career focus has been Microsoft Business Intelligence, I was curious to evaluate the capabilities of Dundas Dashboard and compare them with Microsoft PerformancePoint 2010.

 PerformancePoint 2010 is bundled with SharePoint Server 2010.
 PerformancePoint dashboards are implemented as SharePoint pages and rendered in HTML.
 The notable exception is the Silverlight-based Decomposition Tree which is based on a technology Microsoft acquired from ProClarity.
 By contrast, Dundas Dashboard is entirely Silverlight-based.
 Consequently, Dundas Dashboard delivers a more engaging and interactive user experience.
 Figure 1 shows some of the rich data visualization capabilities of Dundas Dashboard.

 Figure 1.
 Powered by Microsoft Silverlight, Dundas Dashboard delivers rich data visualization.